Sector Structural Monitoring

 XLU — Utilities (Escalation Only)

-For utilities, only the sequential escalation pattern is surfaced — distributional stress confirmed by structural breakdown.
-This specific pattern has shown the highest historical reliability for this rate-sensitive sector.
+For utilities, only the sequential escalation pattern is surfaced — the distribution channel must identify stress first, followed by independent confirmation from the stability channel within 30 days.
+Standalone signals from either channel produced weak results in this rate-sensitive sector, but the escalation pattern — where both channels confirm sequentially — has shown the highest historical reliability.
 When you see an alert here, both detection channels have confirmed independently.
+This is the highest-conviction detection configuration.

 XLF — Financials (Stability Channel Only)

 For financials, only the stability channel generates alerts.
-The distribution channel produces excessive noise in this sector due to its unique return characteristics.
-Stability-based detection alone has shown strong reliability, including detection of the 2007-2008 financial crisis 76 days before the Lehman collapse.
+The distribution channel produces excessive noise in this sector due to the unique statistical characteristics of financial sector returns (fat tails, leverage-driven dynamics).
+Stability-based detection alone has shown strong reliability for financials, including detection of structural deterioration during the 2007-2008 financial crisis.

 Limitations